github/codeql/docs/codeql/writing-codeql-queries/debugging-a-data-flow-query-using-partial-flow.rst

 If a data-flow query unexpectedly produces no results, you can use partial flow to debug the problem.

+In CodeQL, you can use :ref:`data flow analysis <about-data-flow-analysis>` to compute the possible values that a variable can hold at various points in a program.
 A typical data-flow query looks like this:

 .. code-block:: ql